Kenya Coast & Safari Conservation Tour: Sea Turtles & Wildlife

 Includes: In-country transport including the domestic flight to Diani, lodging, activities, guides, national park fees, meals as listed, and donations to our local partner conservation organizations.

-Excludes: Airfare to Nairobi, meals not listed on the itinerary, drinks other than water, personal items, and tips for the guides.
+Excludes: Airfare to Nairobi, travel insurance, meals not listed on the itinerary, drinks other than water, personal items, and tips for the guides.

 TRIP IS FULL - CONTACT US TO: